sarven/sarven/README.md

 I am a senior software engineer from Poland with more than 10 years of experience, combining a pragmatic approach with a passion for solving complex problems, always tailoring solutions to meet business needs.
 My work is guided by a strong focus on TDD, DDD, architecture, scalability, and performance.
 Software engineering isn’t just my profession - it’s my main interest, and I’m constantly striving to learn and improve.

-My blog is a space to share insights, practical knowledge, and experiences from the engineering world.
+I write a blog where I share practical knowledge, insights, and experiences from the world of software engineering.
+Check it out!
 - 🔗 [sarvendev.com](https://sarvendev.com/)

 #### :star: Featured: